a-rahimi/dataframe/README.md

 c = a.collate(b, collate_op)
 ```

-Collate_op has signature
+Collate_op is a function with signature
 ```
 ValueA, ValueB -> ValueC
 ```

+In the above `c` consists of rows of `a` and `b` that have the same tag.
+Duplicate values can be summed, or returned in pairs, or combined in any other
+way specified by the `collate_op`.

 This operation is implemented under the hood with Expr_Intersect.

-Returns a dataframe consisting of rows of `a` and `b` that have the same tag.
-Duplicate values can be summed, or returned in pairs, or combined in any other
-way specified by the collate_op.

 Example:
 ```